 - You can check if the sabudana is soaked well, by mashing it between your fingers.
 It should get easily mashed.

-- If you want to reduce the cooking time for the potatoes, you can soak the cubed potatoes in water and microwave for 2-3 minutes before adding to the instant pot.
+- If you want to reduce the cooking time for the potatoes, you can soak the cubed potatoes in water and microwave for 2-3 minutes before adding to the recipe.

 - You can roast peanuts on a pan or in the microwave.
 I usually roast in the microwave.
 Keeping them for 1 minute at a time for up to 2 minutes and 30 seconds intervals after that.
 It is good to keep monitoring the progress, so they don't get burnt.
 Let them cool down before grinding.